 ROB NILSSON- A San Francisco based director, Rob Nilsson and co-director John Hanson won the Camera d’Or at Cannes for NORTHERN LIGHTS (1979) and Nilsson won the Grand Jury Prize at the Sundance Film Festival for HEAT AND SUNLIGHT (1988).
 He is the first American film director to have won both awards.
 He is also the creator of the Direct Action style of digital filmmaking taught in the Tenderloin yGroup Actor’s Ensemble, San Francisco, the Citizen Cinema Player’s Ensemble, Berkeley, and featured in workshops conducted around the world.

 Nilsson is a pioneer in the techniques of video to film transfer which led to today’s digital revolution.
 In 1985 SIGNAL 7 was the first small format video feature to be blown up to film and distributed around the world.

-CHALK, his first feature with the Tenderloin Action Group (now the Tenderloin yGroup) a San Francisco inner city acting workshop, was featured in the Locarno and Toronto film festivals and played in theatres around the country in 2000.
+CHALK, his first feature with the Tenderloin Action Group (later the Tenderloin yGroup) a San Francisco inner city acting workshop, was featured in the Locarno and Toronto film festivals and played in theatres around the country in 2000.
 It was voted one of the top films of the year by the Village Voice and received critical acclaim in theatrical runs in several US cities.